ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 After tuning hyperparameters, I ended up with a batch size of 64, 200 steps per epoch, and 20 epochs.
 I optimized with an adam optimizer and used sparse categorical corssentropy for my loss, having accuracy as the metric to measure.

+**Model Selection**
 Both the CNN and LSTM perfectly predicted the gestures of the training set.
 The LSTM with a loss of 0.04 and the CNN with a loss of 0.007 during the test.

 Next I looked at the Training Validation loss per epoch of training.
+From the look of it, the CNN with batch size of 192 is pretty close to being fit correctly.
+The CNN batch size of 64 and the LSTM both seem a little overfit.
 ![Training Validation Loss](/Jypter_Scripts/images/Model_Losses.png)

+So I choose to proceed with the CNN model, trained with a batch size of 192.
+I saved the model, as well as saved a tflite version of the model optimized for size.

+# Testing
+I wrote a gesture prediction test script for both the regular model and the tflight model.
+Both models work!

 # Raspberry Pi Deployment:
 I used a raspberry pi 4 for my deployment.
 It was already in a previous tvhead build, has the compute power for model inference, and can be powered by a battery.
 I'll eventually phase it out for the ESP32 and TinyML once that model is solid.